ziggyplayedguitar/nlp_thesis/workspace/README.md

 ## Future Improvements
 - Fine-tuning with more diverse datasets
 - Adding Czech test set evaluation

-## File Structure

-File: preprocess_data.py

-Class: TweetPreprocessor

-Purpose: Cleans tweet texts by removing URLs, picture links, and extra spaces.

-Method:

-preprocess_tweet(text: str): Cleans an individual tweet's text, removes links, and extra whitespace.

-Functions:

-load_and_clean_data(data_dir: str): Loads tweet datasets (Russian troll tweets, Sentiment140, and celebrity tweets), merges them, labels troll accounts, and filters accounts with too few tweets.

-create_data_splits(df: pd.DataFrame, train_ratio: float, val_ratio: float): Splits data into training, validation, and test datasets, ensuring each account is in only one set.

-collate_batch(batch: List[Dict[str, torch.Tensor]]): Prepares batches of tweet data for model training by stacking tweet data and labels.

-Class:

-TrollTweetDataset

-A custom dataset class that groups tweets by account and formats them for training.

-Methods:

-__len__: Counts the number of accounts in the dataset.

-__getitem__(idx: int): Retrieves processed tweet data and labels for each account, ensuring a fixed number of tweets per account.

-File: model.py

-Classes:

-TrollDetector

-Implements a neural network model using DistilBERT to detect troll accounts based on tweet text.

-Methods:

-forward(input_ids, attention_mask, tweets_per_account): Processes tweet inputs, calculates importance weights (attention), aggregates tweet representations, and predicts whether an account is a troll or not.

-predict(input_ids, attention_mask, tweets_per_account): Predicts if an account is a troll, returning predictions and confidence scores.

-TrollDetectorWithPooling

-Similar to TrollDetector, but uses simpler pooling techniques (mean or max) instead of attention.

-Methods:

-forward(input_ids, attention_mask, tweets_per_account): Processes tweet embeddings with pooling.

-predict(input_ids, attention_mask, tweets_per_account): Generates predictions and probabilities.

-File: train.py

-Class:

-TrollDetectorTrainer

-Handles the training and evaluation of the troll detection model.

-Key methods:

-train_epoch(): Trains the model for one epoch, handles gradient scaling, and updates model weights.

-evaluate(dataloader): Evaluates model performance on validation or test sets.

-calculate_metrics(preds, labels, probs=None): Calculates accuracy, precision, recall, F1-score, and ROC-AUC.

-save_checkpoint(epoch, metrics, is_best=False): Saves the trained model checkpoints.

-train(): Runs the full training cycle for multiple epochs and evaluates the model performance.

-Main Function:

-main(): Sets up data loaders, initializes the model and trainer with configurations, and starts training.

-File: predict.py

-Class:

-TrollPredictor

-Loads the trained model to predict if accounts are trolls based on their tweets.

-Methods:

-preprocess_tweets(tweets): Preprocesses a list of tweets.

-prepare_input(tweets): Prepares and tokenizes tweets for prediction.

-predict(tweets): Predicts whether an account is a troll and provides confidence scores and attention details if available.

-explain_prediction(tweets): Generates explanations highlighting influential tokens using occlusion sensitivity analysis.

-explain_with_correlation(tweets): Provides explanations based on token correlation with model predictions.

-Main function (main()):

-Handles command-line arguments, prepares input data, performs predictions, and optionally generates explanations.

-Each component works together to preprocess data, train a DistilBERT-based classifier to detect troll accounts from tweets, and provide insights into model predictions through explainability methods.

 ## Acknowledgments
 - Hugging Face Transformers